bravecorvus/prometheus/Prometheus.md

 ### Author: Andrew Lee

-## Function
-[prometheus](prometheus.go) functions as both the server, which hosts the web-based user interface as well as the hardware controlling mechanisms.
 If you want documentation, check out the [godocs](https://godoc.org/github.com/gilgameshskytrooper/prometheus) for the project.

+## Functionality

+- [prometheus](https://godoc.org/github.com/gilgameshskytrooper/prometheus/prometheus) functions as both the server, which hosts the web-based user interface as well as the hardware controlling mechanisms
+- [utils](https://godoc.org/github.com/gilgameshskytrooper/prometheus/utils) is the package that contains all the utility functions used by Prometheus
+- [gpio](https://godoc.org/github.com/gilgameshskytrooper/prometheus/gpio) contains the specific functions used to execute GPIO.
+- [structs](https://godoc.org/github.com/gilgameshskytrooper/prometheus/structs) contains the structs used by Prometheus to store alarms and to unmarshal JSON files
+- [public](public/) contains all the static assets such as index.html, css, and javascript.
+The front-end functionality heavily utilizes [Vue.js](https://vuejs.org/) and I highly recommend it to anyone who is interested in a front-end framework.

 ## Installation